 Kansas City Charter Schools

 Charter schools are also public schools that receive funding from the same sources as the District.
 According to the Missouri Charter Public School Association, “The charter school model is simply a different way of organizing and operating a public school.
+Citizens of the World is located just a block from Valentine on Broadway.

 Missouri Department of Elementary and Secondary Education